Athomas9758/helloworld/README.md

-What I would like to accompish in Web Design is the ability to create a desirable website.
+What I would like to accomplish in Web Design is the ability to create a desirable website.
 I would like it to be accessible for all users and easy to navigate.